 Next, don't miss your chance to meet the reindeer—including Rudolph—on display at Christmas Village.
 Parents, you will need to be prepared to explain why Rudolph does not have a red nose.
 If it's daytime, you can say it only glows at night, but if you visit at night, you'll have to get more creative!

 Kids also love climbing up and sitting in Santa's sleigh.
-There are many terrific Christmas card photo ops at Connecticut's Christmas Village, so be sure to bring your camera.
+There are many terrific Christmas card photo ops at Connecticut's Christmas Village.

 History and Magic of Christmas Village

 Christmas Village is a long-standing tradition in Torrington, Connecticut.
 The annual event began in 1947 when Torrington's Parks and Recreation Supervisor Carl Bozenski invited Santa Claus to visit Alvord Playground.